 South African CBE:

 Similarly, in South Africa, the different professional councils have prescribed standard services and deliverables of various professionals for each stage of the development process.
-The Council for the Built Environment (CBE) is a statutory body established under the Council for the Built Environment Act (No. 43 of 2000).
+The Council for the Built Environment (CBE) is a statutory body, established under the Council for the Built Environment Act (No. 43 of 2000).
 It is an overarching body that coordinates the following six Professional Councils of the built environment:

 The South African Council for the Quantity Surveying Profession (SAQSP) in terms of the Quantity Surveying Profession Act (Act 49 of 2000);